 Instructions

-- In the Instant Pot, press the "sauté" option.
-Once hot, sauté onions in a splash of water or a drizzle of oil until softened.
+- In the Instant Pot, press the "sauté" option and add 1 tsp avocado oil.
+Once hot, add onions and sauté until softened, about 7 minutes.
+(For oil-free, add a splash of water when needed while sautéing.)
 Press "cancel" to turn off heat, then stir in garlic and jalapeño.

-- Add pinto beans and all the spices.For soaked beans: add 4 cups of water and cook on High Pressure for 12 minutes.
-For un-soaked beans add 5 cups of water and cook on High Pressure for 55 minutes.
+- Add pinto beans and all the spices.For soaked beans: add 4 cups of water and cook on High Pressure for 9 minutes.
+For un-soaked beans: add 5 cups of water and cook on High Pressure for 55 minutes.
 Allow a full natural release.

 Notes